sbonds/linuxupskillchallenge/00-Digital-Ocean.md

 ![User fields added](2021-03-14-11-30-33.png)

+At the confirmation prompt, type "Y" and enter if it looks correct.
+If not, type "N" and enter and you can re-try.

 ### Add user to local groups

 Add this user to some local groups that grant extra privileges: